THINGS TO ENJOY TOGETHER:

 Children love the Jolly Phonics songs - they are a great way of introducing the sounds that letter make to your children.
 They are very addictive and easy to learn!
 Click on the link below for the songs:

-This half term we learn all about People Who Help Us, with a big focus on Firefighters.
+Last half term we learn all about People Who Help Us, with a big focus on Firefighters.
 The Worksop Fire Brigade will visit us as well as a local doctor.
 We will learn about how doctors and nurses help us, as well as touching on the work of brave soldiers as we engage with Remembrance.
 As we move into December, our learning will focus around Christmas and The Nativity Story.

 Our Foundation Nativity play this year was Whoops-a-Daisy Angel and we played the part of the starry night sky.
 Thank you to all the parents and carers who came to our costume decorating session: all the children looked fantastic in their “home made” star outfit!
 The children put on an amazing performance and showed courage in front of such a large audience.